lennmedia/crisp-whmcs/README.md

 To install the plugin to your Crisp website, click [here](https://app.crisp.chat/initiate/plugin/43613682-40a4-43aa-85a7-3013dbe5f0ad/).

-***This addon also works without the installation of the WHMCS PRO plugin.
-The WHMCS PRO plugin is completely optional.***
+***This addon also works without the installation of the WHMCS PRO plugin in Crisp.
+The WHMCS PRO plugin in Crisp is completely optional.***